irishakarpova/Data-Table-Comp_REST/README.md

 ```

-<p>With the Connect function I read the dataset from Redux Store and render the data in a table.</p>
+<p>With the Connect function, I read the dataset from Redux Store and render the data in a table.</p>

 ```javaScript
 import React from 'react'